PyTorch Beginner's Guide: From Zero to Deep Learning Hero

 Introduction: Why PyTorch?

-PyTorch is an open-source machine learning framework developed by Facebook’s AI Research lab (FAIR)1.
+PyTorch is an open-source machine learning framework originally developed by Meta's Fundamental AI Research (FAIR) team1 and now governed by the PyTorch Foundation under the Linux Foundation.
 It’s known for its dynamic computation graph — meaning models are built and modified on the fly, making experimentation intuitive and debugging straightforward.
 Unlike static graph frameworks where you must define the entire computation before execution, PyTorch executes operations immediately (eager execution), aligning closely with native Python semantics.
+Since PyTorch 2.0 (March 2023), torch.compile has bridged the gap with static-graph systems, capturing eager code into an optimized graph behind the scenes without forcing you to rewrite anything.

 Key Advantages